Rick Hamada

 Hawai‘i has blessed me to create a career and, most importantly, a family.

-I was a MidWeek columnist for over 15-years and I am so thankful to now share weekly thoughts with you at Aloha State Daily.
+I was a MidWeek columnist for over 15 years, and I am so thankful to now share weekly thoughts with you at Aloha State Daily.
+As a a columnist for ASD, the views expressed are my own.

 All pales in comparison with my two wonderfully adult children, Zachary and Zoe.